Logo

 Whether you're looking to optimize your Salesforce solution or need custom development, our team is here to help you unlock the full potential of Salesforce.

 Agentforce is Salesforce’s powerful platform for building and deploying AI agents that help businesses automate tasks, make decisions, and improve customer service.
-If you’re wondering, “What LLM does Agentforce use?” the answer isn’t just one model it’s a mix of Salesforce’s own custom-built large language models (LLMs) and support for popular third-party options.
-This setup gives users flexibility while keeping things secure and efficient.
-In this guide, we’ll break it down in simple terms, based on the latest info as of August 2025.
+If you are wondering, “What LLM does Agentforce use?” the answer is not just one model; it is a combination of Salesforce’s own custom-built large language models (LLMs) and support for popular third-party options.
+This setup provides users with flexibility while maintaining security and efficiency.
+In this guide, we will explain it in simple terms, based on the latest information.

 What Is Agentforce?

-Before diving into the LLMs, let’s quickly explain Agentforce.
-It’s part of Salesforce’s Einstein AI suite, launched to let companies create “agents” smart AI helpers that can handle complex jobs like answering questions, processing data, or even writing code.
+Before discussing LLMs, let us briefly explain Agentforce.
+It is part of Salesforce’s Einstein AI suite, launched to enable companies to create “agents,” which are intelligent AI helpers capable of handling complex tasks such as answering questions, processing data, or writing code.
 These agents use LLMs to understand language, reason, and act.
-Agentforce stands out because it works seamlessly with Salesforce tools like CRM data, making it great for sales, service, and development teams.
+Agentforce stands out because it integrates seamlessly with Salesforce tools like CRM data, making it valuable for sales, service, and development teams.

 Proprietary LLMs Powering Agentforce

-Salesforce doesn’t rely only on outside models; they have their own LLMs built by the Salesforce AI Research team.
-These are designed specifically for tasks like coding and business workflows, ensuring high performance and security within the Salesforce ecosystem.
+Salesforce does not rely solely on external models; they have their own large language models developed by the Salesforce AI Research team.
+These models are specifically designed for tasks such as coding and business workflows, ensuring high performance and security within the Salesforce ecosystem.

 CodeGen2.5